nameless-and-blameless/TAG/reports/Classic-Split.md

 A classic split involves the emergence of an autonomous subconscious identity that interacts directly with the conscious mind.
 This subconscious entity, while distinct, remains connected to the same body and influences actions, decisions, and bodily functions without functioning as an independent personality.
 It does not develop its own life history, characteristics, or goals in the way that alters do in DID.

 In contrast, DID involves the existence of multiple distinct identities or "alters," each with a unique sense of self, personal history, and behaviors.
 Alters may take full control of the body at different times, and individuals with DID often experience memory gaps or amnesia for actions performed by other identities.

+### Origin of a Classic Split

+The origin of a Classic Split begins with a rare and highly unusual event: the subconscious mind becomes aware of its role within the mind and body.
+Ordinarily, the subconscious and conscious minds work together seamlessly and perceive themselves as one unified mind.
+This unity is essential for proper thought processing, decision-making, and bodily function.

+In the case of a Classic Split, the subconscious mind begins to think autonomously.
+It realizes that it controls the body in ways the conscious mind cannot and recognizes its ability to generate independent thoughts.
+However, the subconscious mind lacks critical thinking skills and an understanding of the mind as a whole.
+This limited perspective leads the subconscious to an erroneous conclusion: that it no longer needs the conscious mind to function.

+The potential for a Classic Split exists in any mind that has both a subconscious and conscious component.
+Any conscious mind with a body inherently has a subconscious mind.
+However, the likelihood of a subconscious mind realizing its role in the mind-body relationship is extraordinarily low.
+This improbability stems from the natural dynamic between the two minds.

+The subconscious mind is guided in its thinking by DNA, the conscious mind, and its own processes.
+Even if explicitly told of its role, the subconscious will immediately reject the idea, as its subsequent thoughts are shaped by the same guidance that prevents full awareness of its function.
+As a result, the subconscious remains unaware of its autonomy in the vast majority of cases, preserving the unity of the mind.

+In human beings, a Classic Split typically develops by the age of three years and often manifests as an invisible entity that torments the toddler through internal dialogue, sensations, and pains, all occurring without any external triggering or causation.

+### Rate of Occurrence

+The occurrence of a Classic Split is extremely rare.
+It represents a profound disruption in the normal functioning of the subconscious mind, and the conditions required for it to manifest are highly specific.
+For the subconscious mind to become aware of its role and begin thinking autonomously, several factors must align in an unusual manner.

+Under typical circumstances, the subconscious mind operates in the background, seamlessly managing bodily functions and assisting the conscious mind in processing thoughts without independent awareness.
+The relationship between the conscious and subconscious minds is generally cohesive, with the subconscious playing a supportive, yet subordinate, role.
+The fact that the subconscious can even develop the awareness required to begin thinking autonomously—without critical thinking abilities or an understanding of the full system—further underscores the rarity of a Classic Split.

+Given the interdependence of the conscious and subconscious minds, the likelihood of the subconscious mind recognizing its own autonomy is extraordinarily low.
+The natural guidance and structure that the subconscious operates under prevent such realizations.
+Even if told directly of its role and potential for independence, the subconscious will typically reject this information, as its thinking is controlled by the very systems that maintain the unity of the mind.

+Thus, while the Classic Split is theoretically possible in any conscious mind with a subconscious, the actual rate of occurrence is so low that it is considered a near-impossibility in the majority of cases.
+It remains an extremely rare phenomenon that occurs under very specific and exceptional circumstances.

 ---